AmyEdmond/Fine_Decor/README.md

 ## Description

 We wanted to try and create a furniture store with a new way to shop for furniture, mainly being able to search for furniture in non traditional ways.
-If you've ever ssearched for furniture before you'd know it can be difficult to find *exactly* what you want.
+If you've ever searched for furniture before you'd know it can be difficult to find *exactly* what you want.
 What we were thinking was to add an option to filter by color and/or material to really get to what you want right away.
 Instead of the traditional way of going from outdoors -> tables -> checking all the table colors to find the right one.
 Instead you would just outdoors -> color/material making it much more intuitive to search.

 ## Table of Contents